A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Experiments

 \paragraph{Baselines.} We assess the performance of \methodname{} by comparing it with a diverse set of representative Deep Research systems.
 Following common practice, the methods are grouped into open-source and proprietary systems.

 \textit{Open-Source Systems.} For open-source baselines, we consider \texttt{LangChain-DeepResearch}~\citep{langchain_open_deep_research_github} as a modular orchestration framework for deep research pipelines, as well as recent open-weight LLMs from the Qwen~\citep{qwen_agent_github} and Tongyi~\citep{team2025tongyi} families that support multi-step reasoning and tool-augmented research workflows.
+We also include WebShaper~\citep{WebShaper}, which formalizes information-seeking tasks via set-theoretic knowledge projections to synthesize high-quality training data for web-based agents, and WebWeaver~\citep{li2026webweaver}, an outline-centric deep research that iteratively refines a dynamic outline while acquiring evidence.

 \textit{Proprietary Systems.} We evaluate our method against several state-of-the-art commercial Deep Research systems, including \texttt{Claude-research}~\citep{anthropic_meet_claude_2025}, \texttt{OpenAI DeepResearch}~\citep{openai_introducing_deep_research_2025}, and \texttt{Gemini‑2.5‑pro‑deepresearch}~\citep{google_gemini_deep_research}.